 Δ

-The use of predictive analytics in healthcare can help the industry in a variety of ways.
+The use of predictive analytics in healthcare organizations can help the industry in a variety of ways.
 One of the best benefits of predictive analytics in healthcare is the effectiveness of data processing and analysis.
 However, there are also other use cases for predictive analytics in healthcare that can transform the industry.

-Using the data from multiple sources, with the help of advanced predictive analytics methods, the healthcare industry will be able to:
+What about the benefits of predictive analytics in healthcare?
+Using data from multiple sources with the help of advanced predictive analytics methods, the healthcare industry will be able to:

 An important thing to mention is that, according to HIPAA, any data related to the patient needs to be handled with extreme care and should be protected.
 That’s why data mining needs to be used with an established EHR system that provides sufficient levels of privacy and security of information.

-Being a statistical-based tool, data mining outlines the possibilities for potential future outcomes.
+Being a statistics-based tool, data mining outlines the possibilities for potential future outcomes.
 To achieve the best fidelity, the model has to be regularly updated and recalculated.
 With help from other tools, this process can be streamlined into a real-time modeling tool.

 Artificial Intelligence is a field of computer science that can be effectively described as a combination of complex machine learning algorithms with data processing methods.
 At its core, its purpose is to replicate intelligent human behavior.